nassimlarbes/UFood-Restaurant-Discovery-and-Sharing-App-/README.md

 Developed with a focus on modularity, responsiveness, and a smooth user experience, UFood is optimized for desktop, tablet, and mobile use.

+## Technologies Used

+- Vue.js (main framework)
+- HTML5 / CSS3 / JavaScript
+- Axios for API communication
+- Vue Router for page navigation
+- Leaflet.js for map integration
+- Secure REST API provided by the course

 ## Key Features

 - 🔍 **Restaurant search** with filtering by price range and cuisine